 The Mathematical Modelling course is the more advanced course and requires good analytical reasoning skills.
 Choose this course if you are comfortable with symbolic manipulation and plan to follow higher-level mathematics and modelling courses (see ‘remarks’).

-The goal of this course is to provide students with an introductory foundation in mathematical modelling and programming.
+The goal of this course is to provide students with an introductory foundation in mathematical modelling.